roylejw/barley/Trial 2/Trial 2.md

 ### Outlier removal

-Reasoning: Large outliers can be seen in the raw data, greater than the 1.5x IQR and is likely due to poor seed performance rather than experimental effects.
+Reasoning: Large outliers can be seen in the raw data (especially where plants that were expected to grow), and is likely due to poor seed performance rather than experimental effects.
+Removing these should see an improvement in model performance.

 <kdb>
    <img src="https://github.com/roylejw/barley/blob/main/Trial%202/images/raw%20data%20no%20outliers.png">